Tropical House Plants & Citrus Plants

-At City Floral Garden Center, we will teach you how to put in a little work (and a lot of sunshine) into tropical plants and citrus trees, so you can squeeze fresh, home-grown lemonade or enjoy large, tropical hibiscus flowers – even in the winter!
+At City Floral Garden Center, we will teach you how to put a little work (and a lot of sunshine) into tropical house plants and citrus trees, so you can squeeze fresh, home-grown lemonade or enjoy large, tropical hibiscus flowers – even in the winter!

 Many people use tropical plants as beautiful focal points on their patios for seasonal color in the spring and summer.
-In sunny Denver, our hot climate is perfect for tropical bloomers like Hibiscus, Mandevilla, Bougainvillea, Jasmine, and many more.
+In sunny Denver, our hot summer climate is perfect for tropical bloomers like Hibiscus, Mandevilla, Bougainvillea, Jasmine, and many more.
 Just don’t forget to feed these hungry plants plenty of bloom-boosting fertilizer!

 Winter Care for Tropical Plants and Citrus Trees